GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 as it does now.
 Of course, if the query really is invalid, you will get the message for every user.

 The `showsize` option displays the total size (in bytes) of the files counted; e.g., `31549200951`.
+With `print filecounts`, this will be in a column labelled `Size`.

 The `showsizeunits` option displays the total size of the files counted with two decimal places and units; e.g., `31.55 GB`.
+With `print filecounts`, this will be in a column labelled `SizeUnits`.

 The `showmimetypesize` option displays the total size (in bytes) of each MIME type counted.